Knowing what to order when you go out to eat can be hard, so keep reading for our top dietitian-approved options for fast food for diabetes.

 - Green Goddess Cobb with Chicken

-Anyone who has ever experienced the salad bar at Jason’s Deli knows how good it is but if you’re not in the mood for the salad bar, my other recommendations are:
+Anyone who has ever experienced the salad bar at Jason’s Deli knows how good it is.
+Focus on leafy greens, lean proteins, veggies, beans, nuts, hummus, and more.
+But, if you’re not in the mood for the salad bar, there are other options too!

 - Wild Salmon-wich